daocare/app/contracts/README.md

 ### Upgrade

-Prepair the upgrade by running instead of `yarn run clean`:
+Prepare the upgrade by running the below, instead of `yarn run clean`:

 ```bash
 yarn run prepair-upgrade
 ```

-#### Important After an upgrade or a deploy carefully examine the contents of both `deployed-builds/contracts` and `.openzeppelin` to make sure everything is in order before comiting or moving on.
+**IMPORTANT!
+After an upgrade or a deploy, carefully examine the contents of both `deployed-builds/contracts` and `.openzeppelin` to ensure everything is in order before comiting or moving on**

 ### License